Focal point (game theory)

-In game theory, a focal point (or Schelling point) is a solution that people tend to choose by default in the absence of communication.
+In game theory, a focal point (or Schelling point) is a solution that people tend to choose by default in the absence of communication in order to avoid coordination failure.
 The concept was introduced by the American economist Thomas Schelling in his book The Strategy of Conflict (1960).
-Schelling states that "(p)eople can often concert their intentions or expectations with others if each knows that the other is trying to do the same" in a cooperative situation (at page 57), so their action would converge on a focal point which has some kind of prominence compared with the environment.
+Schelling states that "[p]eople can often concert their intentions or expectations with others if each knows that the other is trying to do the same" in a cooperative situation (p.
+57), so their action would converge on a focal point which has some kind of prominence compared with the environment.
 However, the conspicuousness of the focal point depends on time, place and people themselves.
 It may not be a definite solution.

 Existence

 The existence of the focal point is first demonstrated by Schelling with a series of questions.
-The most famous one is the New York City question: if you are to meet a stranger in New York City, but you cannot communicate with the person, then when and where will you choose to meet?
-This is a coordination game, where any place and time in the city could be an equilibrium solution.
-Schelling asked a group of students this question, and found the most common answer was "noon at (the information booth at) Grand Central Terminal".
-There is nothing that makes Grand Central Terminal a location with a higher payoff (you could just as easily meet someone at a bar or the public library reading room), but its tradition as a meeting place raises its salience and therefore makes it a natural "focal point".
+Here is one example: to determine the time and place to meet a stranger in New York City, but without being able to communicate in person beforehand.
+In this coordination game, any place and time in the city could be an equilibrium solution.
+Schelling asked a group of students this question and found that the most common answer was "noon at (the information booth at) Grand Central Terminal".
+There is nothing that makes Grand Central Terminal a location with a higher payoff because people could just as easily meet at another public location, such as a bar or a library, but its tradition as a meeting place raises its salience and therefore makes it a natural "focal point".
 Later, Schelling's informal experiments have been replicated under controlled conditions with monetary incentives by Judith Mehta.

+The existence of focal points can help explain the use of social norms, including traditional gender roles, in order to ensure coordination, and why changing said norms can be difficult.